Buying a House on Nantucket: 12 Things You’ll Want to Know Before Buying

 Homes in Town, Sconset and Brant Point are often favorites for renters, if you intend on making your home a short-term rental.

 Both.
 Cash gets attention, but strong financed offers—paired with local lenders who know island appraisals and timelines—compete just fine.
-Expect jumbo loans on higher price points and a little extra time for specialized appraisals.
+Expect Jumbo Loans on higher price points and a little extra time for specialized appraisals.

 Our experts will outline exact figures for your price point before you sign a Purchase & Sale Agreement.